Uses of Diphenhydramine Injection Solution:

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If your child is a premature baby or is a newborn.
-Do not give this medicine to a premature baby or a newborn.
+Do not give diphenhydramine injection solution to a premature baby or a newborn.

 This medicine may interact with other drugs or health problems.